symbolverse/symbolverse-promo/README.md

 In a world where the majority chases beautiful but complex graphical interfaces, a **small oasis of simplicity and minimalism** arose.

 There is no graphical user interface, only text mode.
-There are no millions of colors, only monochrome tint.
-Instead, the **balance of structure** emerges behind.
+There are no millions of colors, only a monochrome tint.
+From this setup, the **balance of structure** emerges behind.

 We intentionally trade the visual decoration for **clarity of meaning**.
 Here, unambiguous expressions and transparent interpretation carry the weight that, otherwise, is given to the graphical appearance.